isblab/Integrative_docking_benchmark/installation.md

 ### Run command
 1. Run the modeling script for each case as follows:

 `~/imp-clean/build/setup_environment.sh python scripts/imp/modeling/sample_imp.py prod chainA chainB 1 DSSO 25`

-where prod is for production run (10000 frames), chain A and chain B names as in the PDB, 1 is run number, crosslinker name and crosslinker length.
+where prod is for production run (10000 frames), chainA and chainB names are chain names in the PDB, 1 is the run index, DSSO is the crosslinker type and 25 is the average crosslinker length.

 You can run the following wrapper script for 30 benchmark cases:
 ```